EmileTrotignon/embedded_ocaml_templates/README.md

 This tag expect an expression of type string and is going to be replaced by the value of the expression.
 If this tag is inside a loop or an if statement, it's going to behave you would expect it to.

+There are some identifiers that you cannot use : "___append" and "___elements" are going to be variables in the generated code.
+"{___|" and "|___}" are used as string delimiters.
+Using them will not necessarily raise an error, however I cannot guarantee what will happen if you do.

 Because OCaml does not have an eval function, the templates have to be compiled.
 What is provided by this package is an executable that will compile either a single .eml file into an OCaml module containing a function that render the template, or take a whole directory containing a function for each .eml file and a submodule for each subdirectory (it's recursive).